IU-PR/Capstone_project/content/docs/2025/UniTrip/week1.md

 Unity version - 2022.3.56f1

 ### Detailed description
 Our project is the Unity game where the player can walk through the main areas of the university (main hall and dormitory), interacting with the NPC(students/professors) and objects in locations to learn about life in Innopolis through mini-quests and dialogues.
+User open the game and see main screen with first location(first part of main hall).
+Also user see 3 "!" marks with possibilities to click and open the dialogs with professor, and 2 secutity men.
+After passing the dialogs with the second secutiry man you have opportunity to pass to the second location with more quests such as look at 108 auditorium or buy something in the vending mashine.
+The fully detailed description of the scenario is attached in the contribution part below.
+It will be finalized in the next week.

 ### Problem statement
 Many applicants and tourists do not have the opportunity to come to the university in person and learn about the student's life.
 We solve this by creating a virtual tour around the University with interaction.